jede5031/GroupGrouplessProject/README.md

 #Project Tracking Software

 # Files in This Repository
-The program I wrote to introduce some (very basic) concepts of D&D. Download this CPP file, and compile and run it using "g++ -std=c++11" and "./a.out" (both without the quotes) to run it
+D&DTest.cpp: The program I wrote to introduce some (very basic) concepts of D&D. Download this CPP file, and compile and run it using "g++ -std=c++11" and "./a.out" (both without the quotes) to run it